microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ## Editor Groups & Tabs

 Editor Groups are the containers of editors.
-There can be up to three editor groups.
+There can be many editor groups.
 A Tab is the container of an editor.
 Multiple Tabs can be opened in one editor group.

 - `editorGroup.border`: Color to separate multiple editor groups from each other.